Course of Study

 Spanish Language and Culture

-Students gain a deeper understanding of the Spanish language through practical conversations and real life scenarios.
-Students are taught strategies to better help them communicate in unfamiliar situations.
-Latin American culture and traditions are discussed in depth by exploring the differences between life in the United States and Latin America through music, film, literature, and other authentic sources.
+Students put their Spanish knowledge and language to use through practical conversations and real life scenarios in this class, conducted entirely in Spanish.
+Latin American culture and traditions are discussed in depth by exploring the differences between life in the United States and Latin America through authentic sources such as debate, Spanish novels, music, and film.

 AP Spanish Language and Culture